Comparison of a float with a value in C

 The output of above program is “ELSE IF” which means the expression “x == 0.1” returns false and expression “x == 0.1f” returns true.

-Let consider the of following program to understand the reason behind the above output.
+Let consider the following program to understand the reason behind the above output.

 The output of above program is "4 8 4" on a typical C compiler.
 It actually prints size of float, size of double and size of float.

-The binary equivalent of 0.110 can be written as (0.00011001100110011…)2 which will goes up to infinity(See this article to know more about conversion).
-Since the precision of float is less than the double therefore after certain point(23 in float and 52 in double) it would truncate the result.
-Hence after promotion of float into double(at the time of comparison) compiler will pad the remaining bits with zeroes.
-Hence we get the different result in which decimal equivalent of both would be different.
+The binary equivalent of 0.110 can be written as (0.00011001100110011…)2 which goes up to infinity(See this article to know more about conversion).
+Since the precision of float is less than the double therefore after a certain point(23 in float and 52 in double) it would truncate the result.
+Hence, after promotion of float into double(at the time of comparison) compiler will pad the remaining bits with zeroes.
+Hence, we get the different result in which decimal equivalent of both would be different.
 For instance,

 In float => (0.1)10 = (0.00011001100110011001100)2 In double after promotion of float ...(1) => (0.1)10 = (0.00011001100110011001100000000000000000...)2 ^ padding zeroes here In double without promotion ...
 (2) => (0.1)10 = (0.0001100110011001100110011001100110011001100110011001)2 Hence we can see the result of both equations are different.
 Therefore 'if' statement can never be executed.